 behind the lower wisdom teeth (retro-molar pad), lip, tongue and cheek.

 The condition has also been reported in major salivary glands.
 Rarely, the condition has also been reported at

 - larynx and

-the pain to the ear, eye and pharynx are variable features which have been
+and referral of the pain to the ear, eye and pharynx are variable features which have been reported.
+However,

 The lesions may occur bilaterally and metachronously.